Laura0607/PBfB2018/README.md

 ## Step_4: Multiple sequence alignments and building a tree.

+Use the tool **clustalw** to perform a multiple sequence alignment This tool is build in in the script: **step_4.sh** Runs this script in order to perform a multiple alignment, the output file will be saved as a PHYLIP file.
+However, this might be changed into another format by changing the script.

+	or
 Use the command ***"clustalw"*** in your terminal in order to start a CLUSTALW multiple sequence alignment.

 ```